mhersson/vectorsigma/docs/getting-started-guide.md

 ### Handling Recurring and Looping Processes

-When designing state machines for recurring processes (like a traffic light controller), follow these guidelines:
+When designing state machines for recurring processes (like a traffic light), follow these guidelines:

 1. **Avoid Infinite Loops in State Machines** Instead of designing state machines with internal loops that never terminate, prefer this approach: